-2. Measure and cut film.
+2. Measure and cut the privacy film.

 Measure your window panes, and cut your privacy film with the scissors.
 I made my panels 2″ larger than the true windowpane dimension in both height and width.
 This will allow you some wiggle room when you’re applying the film.
 The excess will simply be cut off later.

-3. Spray application solution.
+3. Spray the film application solution.